Statistics Norway has chosen six strategic themes for the period 2017–2020.

 Globalisation and changes in the structure of business, such as the growing number of large, complex enterprises with a presence in numerous countries, present new challenges for the national statistics on business.
 Statistics Norway will strengthen and build up expertise in the field, partly by ensuring good-quality source material and by conducting more analyses.

 Statistics Norway will modernise the production of statistics.
-An extensive digitisation programme will be implemented with a view to adopting new technology, utilising new competence and employing new methods for carrying out our social mission.
+An extensive digitalisation programme will be implemented with a view to adopting new technology, utilising new competence and employing new methods for carrying out our social mission.

 In order to conduct more analyses, make comparisons across subject areas, streamline data collection and automate manual routines, Statistics Norway must find new methods for producing statistics.
 The modernisation programme entails investing in new technology and greater technological competence.